MicrosoftDocs/customer-insights/ci-docs/data/faqs-docs-qna.md

 ## What are the limitations of docs-based Q&A skill?
 How can users minimize the impact of the capabilities' limitations when using the system?

 - The capability currently only supports English.
 Inaccurate responses may be returned when users converse with the system in languages other than English.
+- The capability can only answer questions that are covered in [this product's public documentation](overview.md) and [troubleshooting pages](https://learn.microsoft.com/troubleshoot/dynamics-365/customer-insights/).
+- This capability cannot access your data tables to answer questions about it.
+You can use the following capability for such questions: [Have a dialog with data using Copilot](dialog-with-data.md).
 - The capability doesn't answer questions about the [roadmap of our product](https://releaseplans.microsoft.com/).

 ## What operational factors and settings allow for effective and responsible use of the feature?